ElektraInitiative/libelektra/doc/decisions/elektra_web.md

 For elektra-web, there needs to be a way to remotely manage instances and groups of instances (clusters).
-The remote configuration of a single instance is
-simple: Create a daemon (elektrad) that listens for requests and accesses the KDB.

-To manage multiple instances, we need to store the information to access the daemons, as well as information about the grouping (clusters) of daemons.
+The remote configuration of a single instance is simple.
+However, to manage multiple instances, we need to store the information to access the daemons, as well as information about the grouping (clusters) of daemons.

 ## Constraints